Upgrade DH

 • Rola bioinformatyki w zdigitalizowanej bioekonomii

-• Perspektywy przemysłu na temat zaawansowanych technologii
+• Perspektywa przemysłu na temat zaawansowanych technologii

-• Badanie technologii kosmicznych lub dronów
+• Eksploracja technologii kosmicznych lub dronów

 • Przyszłe wyzwania i możliwości